 The Story of Spirit In 2005, after attending the 191st performance of one of his kids' plays, musicals and voice or piano recitals, Mr. Marszalkowski had an idea.
-"I seem to enjoy the theater", said Mr. Marsz, "and I think I am a fairly decent writer.
-Maybe there is a way that I can bring these two things together?"
-Unbeknown to Mr. Marsz, his son Paul, who also seemed to have some talent in acting and writing, had a similar idea.
-Mr. Marsz had recently finished teaching a Confirmation course, and was struck by his students' love of Jesus Christ, yet their claimed disconnection from the Church.
-Having the benefit of a few more years of experience, Mr. Marsz stated: "I know that Jesus and the Church that He founded are fundamentally connected.
-Perhaps there is a way that I can convey this message without being overly didactic, boring or lame?"
-Having heard this last sentence, son Paul noted: "Dad, you may have good intentions, but you just sounded like a lawyer from a Dickens novel.
+"I greatly enjoy the theater", said Mr. Marsz, "and I believe that I am a fair writer.
+Perhaps there is a way that I can bring these two passions together?"
+Having heard this, son Paul noted: "Dad, you may have good intentions, but you sound like a lawyer from a Dickens novel.
 You need help."
 So Paul decided to help.
 Three years later... after many starts and stops, the musical began to come together.
 With help from daughters Sara and Anna, the girls dialogue actually began to sound like girls talking.
 Then the Holy Spirit touched the project, and it changed from something Mr. Marsz and Paul wanted to do, to something that had to be done.
 A 2008 workshop performance, with a talented cast, put on something special.
 Hollywood director Tony Pastor, Jr. led the first staged production in 2009.
-Development continued over the next 3 years and the show was completed in 2011 with several new songs and arrangements.
-SPIRIT has been performed in Buffalo, Lockport, Fredonia and Syracuse to over 3,500 fans to date.
+Development continued over the next 3 years and the show was completed in 2012 with several new songs and arrangements.
+SPIRIT has been performed 34 times to over 5,500 fans to date.